rodrigobmedeiros/PyBites-Code-EveryDay/Lesson Learned From Bites.md

 - Use `__matmul__`, `__rmatmul__` and `__imatmul__` to define @ operations.
 - If you want to convert a multidimensional array to list, use method `tolist()` instead of the built-in funcion `list()`.

+# Bite 038

+## Difference between ElementTree and Element:

+XML tree and elements

+XML is an inherently hierarchical data format, and the most natural way to represent it is with a tree.
+ET has two classes for this purpose - ElementTree represents the whole XML document as a tree, and Element represents a single node in this tree.
+Interactions with the whole document (reading and writing to/from files) are usually done on the ElementTree level.
+Interactions with a single XML element and its sub-elements are done on the Element level.

+## Generator Functions instead generator objects

+In this part Bob and Julian developed the get movies function with `yield` keyword.
+I my case I used a function returning a generator object.
+This approach was very good.
+Actually I've just checked that It's the same but I think use `yield` better than return the complete iterator.

+## Use of .attrib instead of .get()

+.attrib is a dict containing all attributes of a tag.
+.get() is a method to get the information from a attribute.